Baptouuuu/Sy/docs/book/readme.md

 # Book

-This book will guide you in the different framework's components and how there are integrated with each other.
+This book will guide you through the different framework's components and how there are integrated with each other.

 * [Sy fundamentals](fundamentals.md)
 * [UI](ui.md)